Corporate bonds and how they work

 Understanding the quality of corporate bonds

 Before you jump to invest in corporate bonds, it’s important to educate yourself about the quality and risk of available bonds.
-Credit rating agencies will grade new corporate bonds issued by publicly listed companies, based on their fiscal fundamentals.
+Credit rating agencies will grade new corporate bonds issued by corporations, based on their fiscal fundamentals.
 If a company has a strong balance sheet and minimal debt, they are more likely to achieve a higher rating than a firm with dwindling cash flow and rising debt.

 Factors influencing the price of corporate bonds